Region crossing change is an unknotting operation: Introduction

 \phantom{x} \begin{thm} Let $D$ be a knot diagram, and $c$ a crossing point of $D$.
-Let $D'$ be the diagram obtained from $D$ by a crossing change at $c$.
-Then, there exist region crossing changes which deform $D$ into $D'$. \end{thm} \phantom{x}
+Let $D'$ be the diagram obtained from $D$ by the crossing change at $c$.
+Then, there exist region crossing changes which transform $D$ into $D'$. \end{thm} \phantom{x}

 The proof is given in Section \ref{proof-s}.
-Since a crossing change on knot diagram is an unknotting operation, we have the following corollary which answers to Kishimoto's question:
+Since a crossing change on a knot diagram is an unknotting operation, we have the following corollary of Theorem \ref{mainthm} which answers Kishimoto's question: